merely-useful/py-rse/py-rse/narrative.md

 This chapter currently involves a generic script called `script_template.py`, which can be configured using command line arguments.
-Instead of developing the generic `script_template.py`, this chapter needs to be updated so that it develops `zipfs_law/bin/countwords.py` instead.
+Instead of developing the generic `script_template.py`, this chapter needs to be updated so that it develops the `zipfs_law/bin/countwords.py`, `zipfs_law/bin/collate.py` and `zipfs_law/bin/plotcounts.py` scripts instead.
+(Instead of writing the final version of `plotcounts.py`, in this lesson a sub-optimal approach to plotting the data will be implemented so that it can be improved upon in subsequent chapters: see `plotcounts_rank.py` for details.)
 This will involve introducing `if __name__ == '__main__':`,
 writing your own modules (`zipfs_law/bin/mymodule.py`), `argparse` and standard input in Python (`sys.stdin`).